CURRENT PRESERVATION PROJECTS

 The BHA completed an outdoor sawmill display in 2015, now open as a self-guided tour year round.
 Phase two of the museum is currently underway.
 In the future, an indoor museum exhibit and steam engine display will further explore the history of sawmills in Summit County and include displays highlighting the ins and outs of sawmill operations to tell the story of the vital (but nearly forgotten) role sawmills played in our history.

-Courtesy Dr. Sandra F. Mather Archives and Breckenridge Heritage Alliance, From the Summit Historical Society, John Topolnicki Sr. Photograph Collection
+Courtesy Dr. Sandra F. Mather Archives and Breckenridge Heritage Alliance, John Topolnicki Sr. Photograph Collection

 COMPLETED PRESERVATION PROJECTS